 Creating great content is never easy.
-Perhaps one of the most challenging tasks a content producer is to get and keep the attention of your target audience.
+Perhaps one of the most challenging tasks a content producer is to get and keep your audience hooked to your online videos.

 Documentary-style video can be made better by increasing the amount of activity shown in the video content or having animations replace some of the “talking head videos.”
 Commercial ads can include animations, which have proven to raise the attention span substantially in online ads.
 There are other things you can do to raise the awareness level of people watching your content.

 Retention in video content is of utmost importance when it comes to creating and increasing the engagement level of your target audience.
-You should also try to analyze what the factors are that are making your viewers drop off or bounce off your site.
+You should also try to analyze what audience engagement techniques are making your viewers drop off or bounce off your site.

 Tools to Measure Audience Attention and Engagement